Jackson State–Southern football rivalry: Past venues and atmosphere

 Both JSU and SU are known to have finished among the top ten NCAA Division I Football Championship Subdivision schools in past annual home attendance figures.
 Due to the game's substantial crowds, it has sometimes been played at alternative venues to accommodate the numbers.
 In 1961 it was played in Mobile, Alabama as part of the second annual "Claver Classic."
 It was played in Baton Rouge's Memorial Stadium in 1978, since it could hold upwards of 25,000 fans, while Southern's stadium could only hold 13,000 at the time.
 It was played in New Orleans in 2000, 2002, and 2004—the latter as part of the then-annual "Big Easy Classic" series.
 In 2009, Southern voluntarily surrendered a home game to keep it at JSU’s home stadium to take advantage of the larger capacity.
 The 2012 game was played as part of the annual "W. C. Gorden Classic" series.

 The intense rivalry extends beyond the game itself, featuring a battle between the schools' well-respected and popular marching bands, Jackson State's "Sonic Boom of the South" and Southern's "Human Jukebox."
 Hence, in the past, the game had been commonly referred to informally by using a portmanteau of the bands' names—the BoomBox Classic.
 The BoomBox battle traditionally starts about an hour before the game begins and continues for about an hour after the game has been decided, known as the "Zero Quarter" and "Fifth Quarter" respectively in the HBCU community.

 Recent national attention

-JSU's hiring of Deion Sanders as head coach in 2020 has drawn a great deal of attention to the Tiger program in general and the JSU-SU series in particular.
+JSU's hiring of Deion Sanders as head coach in 2020 drew a great deal of attention to the Tiger program in general and the JSU-SU series in particular.
 On October 23, 2022, ESPN's College GameDay program announced that it would broadcast live from Mississippi Veterans Memorial Stadium on the morning of the game.
-GameDay has previously made appearances at only three other HBCU games: the 2005 Grambling State–Southern game at the Bayou Classic in Houston, the 2008 Florida A&M–Hampton game in Tallahassee, Florida, and the 2021 Alcorn State–North Carolina Central game at the MEAC/SWAC Challenge in Atlanta.
+GameDay had previously made appearances at only three other HBCU games: the 2005 Grambling State–Southern game at the Bayou Classic in Houston, the 2008 Florida A&M–Hampton game in Tallahassee, Florida, and the 2021 Alcorn State–North Carolina Central game at the MEAC/SWAC Challenge in Atlanta.